Posted on 25 Mar 21bySheri Pepper

 I discussed those struggles with my mom, and like a true HR professional, she helped me find a more equitable opportunity, which I refer to as my first real HR job.
 In that role, our team did everything under the sun: recruiting, onboarding, employee development, risk, benefits, compensation, HRIS systems management, as well as payroll for two companies.
 That was the true beginning of my HR career and set a strong foundation for my path forward in HR.

-How has your role changed over the past year, given the pandemic, social events, natural events/emergencies, etc.
+How has your role changed over the past few years, given the pandemic, social events, natural events/emergencies, etc.

 HR in general has been impacted tremendously.
 In normal circumstances, HR professionals expect that regulations will change annually and during certain emergencies.
 However during the early phase of the pandemic, the requirements and rules were changing weekly and even daily in some cases.
 HR professionals, like myself, were taxed with navigating unchartered territory on a daily basis for months on end.

-And in some cases, HR professionals were burdened with reduced resources while responsible for managing demands requiring immediate review, response and action.
-This past year presented an environment where many HR practitioners questioned their roles and how long they could maintain stability.
-Burnout has been real for HR teams, as it was an incredibly stressful time.
+And in some cases, HR professionals were burdened with reduced resources while responsible for managing demands requiring immediate review, response, and action.
+That time presented an environment where many HR practitioners questioned their roles and how long they could maintain stability.
+Burnout was real for HR teams, as it was an incredibly stressful time.

 For our HR team however, the diamond that formed through the pandemic includes heightened team collaboration, increased flexibility, and an immediate agility that outpaced the highest standards.
 As a leader in this pandemic, it was easy to see the DNA of the company and culture very vividly.
 Strengths and weaknesses were highlighted and provided an opportunity to fast–track business partnerships and overcome some of the roadblocks formerly in place.
 Overall, I believe the pandemic has helped to further the importance of the HR function and its impact on the success of the business.

 Since you began your career, what changes have occurred for women that excite you?